neverfap-deluxe/nfd-api/content/articles/INTRO-why-am-i-a-porn-addict.md

 <hr class="hrul__bottom"/>

 Aside from the rest of the introductory articles on this website, I highly recommend taking a look at some of the practices on offer, so you can begin to make actual changes to your life today.

+Hopefully this article clarifies the change of thinking that needs to take place, in order for us to overcome our porn addiction.